 When a person becomes a tourist, they take on several unspoken duties: hit their destination’s major landmarks.
 Shop for, eat, or do something famously local.
 Take some photographs and find souvenirs to remember the trip by.
 But what does a would-be tourist do when they can’t travel due to, say, a global pandemic or staggering student debt?
 For those gazing longingly at Japan, we propose The Impossible Tour.
 On The Impossible Tour, you can experience a year in Japan through the many flavors that mark the transit of the seasons.
 This makes it one of the best subscription boxes for when you miss traveling.

 The ancient Japanese calendar, modelled after China’s Twenty-four Solar Terms, celebrates seventy-two microseasons.
 To this day, beauty and joy of the ephemeral is a central part of Japanese culture, one often lost to short-term visitors.
 Time, money, and language barriers be damned!
 This itinerary has been designed to help you imagine your own Japan trip.
 Before we begin: Bokksu sends a “Seasons of Japan” box to welcome each newcomer to our monthly subscription boxes.
-You can shop a la carte at the Bokksu Boutique, buy a one-time “Seasons of Japan,” or even sign up for the best subscription box out there: Bokksu!
+You can shop a la carte at the Bokksu Boutique, buy a one-time “Seasons of Japan,” or even sign up for the best subscription box for travelers out there: Bokksu!

 Drinking with the Flowers